Education

 - Outdoor games from long ago

 If desired students can eat lunch near the school and compare their lunches to what a former student might have eaten.
-This is a two-hour experience and can accommodate one class at a time.
-The fee is $4.00 per student / $10 cap per family, with no charge for adults.
+This experience can accommodate one class at a time.
+The fee is $3.00 per student / $10 cap per family (for homeschool groups), with no charge for adults.

 Extended Log Cabin Experience: